 The COVID-19 global pandemic has created some unprecedented risks in Electrovaya's business, some of which are detailed here.
 The global supply chain has been disrupted with lock-downs in many countries some of whose industries are part of Electrovaya's supply chain.
-Many of the component costs will increase due to supply constraints and increases in shipping costs.
-The world is moving towards a serious recession and the demand for Electrovaya's products from its clients may be in jeopardy.
-Although Electrovaya's battery products are in mission critical demand for warehousing, E-Commerce, groceries, food warehouse, cold storage and other critical industries and so far, we have seen no reduction in demand.
+Many of the component costs may increase due to supply constraints and increases in shipping costs.
+The world is in aperiod of great uncertainty and the demand for Electrovaya's products from its clients may be in jeopardy.
+Electrovaya's battery products are in mission critical demand for warehousing, E-Commerce, food supply and other critical industries.
+So far, we have seen no reduction in demand.

-Covid-19 may cause global recession which may make it difficult to reach the targeted sales numbers, ability to reach the objective of Ebidta positive, ability to keep a healthy work place expecially if early removal of lockdown brings a second wave of Covid-19 and many such risk factors.
+Covid-19 may cause a global recession which may make it difficult to reach the targeted sales numbers, ability to reach the objective of EBIDTA positive, ability to keep a healthy work place especially if early removal of lockdown brings a second wave of Covid-19 and many other related risk factors.